bnb-chain/BEPs/BEP1.md

 - **Living**: A BEP will be long-term maintained, like this BEP.
 - **Stagnant**: A BEP has not been updated for more than 6 months, it will enter Stagnant state.
 - **Withdrawn**: A BEP that is dropped and will not be implemented.
 Usually, it is due to some prerequisite conditions that are not true anymore.

+To make it more flexible, BEP can be updated as long as it is not enabled yet.

 ## 5. BEP Format
 It is important to keep BEP clear and well organized, BEPs need to follow this format(BEP1 is excepted):